 You ask good questions and are trying to keep ahead of the game.
 Remember, if you do practice safer sex — using protection, be it a condom or other form of contraception, for every act of intercourse — it is highly unlikely that you will get pregnant.
 But, there is always that fluke of nature...

-Columbia Health, specifically Medical Services, doesn't perform pregnancy terminations, but they make referrals to private doctors and clinics throughout Manhattan that do.
-The doctors and other clinicians Medical Services makes referrals to (for any health condition) aren't Joe Schmoe doctors, but reputable health care providers and clinics that have been checked out personally by the Columbia staff.
+Columbia Health, specifically health care providers at Medical Services (Morningside) don't perform pregnancy terminations, but they make referrals to private doctors and clinics throughout Manhattan that do.
+The doctors and other clinicians that on-campus providers make referrals to (for any health condition) aren't Joe Schmoe doctors, but reputable health care providers and clinics that have been checked out personally by the Columbia staff.
 Many of these health care providers work with Columbia students regularly and understand their needs.
 Medical Services maintains lists of referrals with many options so that students may choose a provider based on their needs.

 Women are also encouraged to be aware of their instincts when talking with clinics and providers' offices over the telephone.
 If you don't feel comfortable with the way you're treated when asking questions or making an appointment, the likelihood is that you won't feel better when you actually go to the clinic.
 Similarly, if you make an appointment, go into the office, and then feel wary, you may always leave and reschedule with a different provider, assuming you have the time.
 You may have to pay a missed appointment fee, but you won't have to pay the whole charge for the procedure.